aerogear/modern-appdev-workshop/README.md

 The workshop is divided into the following sections:

-- A) Creating Server side using Graphback client
+1. Bulding your first GraphQL server using AeroGear Graphback
-- B) Reviewing React Based client implementation
+2. Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync
-- C) Implementing offline support and conflict handling for client and server
+3. Implementing Offline support and Conflict resolution in your applications
-- D) Building your first container and provisioning application to OpenShift
+4. Deployment to OpenShift
-- E) Configuring Authentication using MDC
+5. Creating an Application in The Mobile Developer Console
-- F) Binding the Server to Your App Using the Mobile Developer Console
+6. Binding the Server to Your App Using the Mobile Developer Console
-- G) Enabling Auth Service (Keycloak) in the Application.
+7. Enabling Auth Service (Keycloak) in the Application.

 ## Prerequisites